Fellow disabled veterans, if you’ve ever wondered about the best way to get 100 VA disability, listen up because this expert-level guide is for you!

-What is a VA Disability Benefit Questionnaire (DBQ)?
+What is a VA Disability Benefits Questionnaire (DBQ)?

-A DBQ is a standardized .pdf form created by the Department of Veterans Affairs to give veterans more control of their VA claim.
+A DBQ is a standardized .pdf form created by the Department of Veterans Affairs to give veterans more control of their VA claims.

 Obtaining a DBQ from a qualified medical provider enables veterans to present their VA disability condition, mainly the medical diagnosis by ICD Code and your current symptoms of your VA disability, to the VSR and RVSR at the VA for rating purposes.